 Efforts will be made to assign clinical rotation sites with considerations of student costs for travel requirements and background checks.
 Students are expected to arrange reliable transportation to clinical sites, and are responsible for transportation costs to clinical assignments.
 When inclement weather arises, students are asked to make decisions about safety of travel to clinical sites and to communicate with the preceptors if deemed not safe to travel.
-No student should place themselves as risk during inclement driving weather for the sake of attending a clinical placement.
+No student should place himself or herself at risk during inclement driving weather for the sake of attending a clinical placement.

 Students may travel with their clinical preceptor to an approved "away" event or competition if they choose, after communication with the clinical education coordinator, however students are not required to travel to "away" events or competitions.
-If a student pursues and secures clinical placement out of state, the student is responsible for all housing related items, including identifying and paying for housing during the clinical placement.
+Students who pursue and secure clinical placement(s) out of state are responsible for all housing related issues, including identifying, securing, and paying for housing during the clinical placement.